node-task/spec/README.md

 # basic specification
 > Perform an arbitrary task.

-The following comprises the API for modules which implement the **basic** node-task specification.
+Modules which implement the **basic** node-task specification must provide a constructor which can be called to create a unique instance of an object with the following API:

 ### name ≈
 A single word name for task.